 In the Hold/Release Queues area, in Hold/Release Queue Managers, enter the user's username.
 To enter multiple users, separate usernames with a comma (,).

-This is a way of assigning hold/release queue manager permission gives unrestricted access to held print jobs.
+This method of assigning hold/release queue manager permissions gives unrestricted access to all held print jobs.

 Configuring a Standard Release Station

 The Standard Release Station is configured using a configuration file located in the directory where the Release Station executables are located.
 The default configuration file is:

 This configuration file allows you to configure the behavior and look of the Release Station in a number of ways.
 Each of the configuration items are described in the table below:

 There are more advanced options listed in the config.properties file.
 If you don't see what you're looking for in the table below, take a look through the config file to check if the option is listed there.

 |mode||The mode changes the behavior of the Release Station depending on the need.
 The available modes are described in Release Station modes.|

 |use-username-authentication||(Y/N) - Enable username authentication.
 Users are required to enter their domain username to log in to the Release Station.
 They might also be required to enter their password, depending on the 'mode' setting.
 Default: Y (Yes).|

 |use-card-authentication||(Y/N/USERNAME) - Enable card-based authentication.
 This is designed for use with dedicated hardware card readers.
 If Y: The card number is validated against the user's card-number field.
 If USERNAME: The card value is interpreted as a username.
 The user is prompted for a password if required.
 Default: N (No).|